mddanishyusuf/dailyhack/README.md

 ## 🤝 How to Contribute

 Adding tricks is a big contribution to the open source community.
-So, the website is Open Source and the is in this repository.
-So, you can do whatever you seems that it should be imrovise and need to be changed.
+So, the website is Open Source and code in this repository.
+So, you can do whatever you seems that it should be improvise and need to be changed.

 <br/>